ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 You have been brought here
 Manacled, burned by your own people.
 Do you have the first idea why you deserve it?
-Listen Saviouress of France,
+Listen Savioress of France,
 Where are your saved?
 Look at me.
-Am I French?
+Am I saved?

 JOAN